junxit/us-congress-bills-117/metadata.md

 - 2021-03-24 — Committee on Foreign Relations.
 Reported by Senator Menendez with an amendment in the nature of a substitute and with an amended preamble.
 Without written report.
 - 2021-03-24 — Committee on Foreign Relations.
 Reported by Senator Menendez with an amendment in the nature of a substitute and with an amended preamble.
 Without written report.
 - 2021-03-24 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 20.
+- 2021-05-17 — Amendment SA 1496 agreed to in Senate by Unanimous Consent.
+- 2021-05-17 — Amendment SA 1496 proposed by Senator Whitehouse for Senator Lee. (consideration: CR S2551; text: CR S2550) To improve the resolution.
+- 2021-05-17 — Amendment SA 1497 agreed to in Senate by Unanimous Consent.
+- 2021-05-17 — Amendment SA 1497 proposed by Senator Whitehouse for Senator Lee. (consideration: CR S2551; text: CR S2547) To amend the preamble.
+- 2021-05-17 — Measure laid before Senate by unanimous consent. (consideration: CR S2550-2551)
+- 2021-05-17 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and an amended preamble by Unanimous Consent.(text: CR S2551)
+- 2021-05-17 — Resolution agreed to in Senate with an amendment and an amended preamble by Unanimous Consent. (text: CR S2551)
+- 2021-05-17 — Senate amendment agreed to: Amendment SA 1496 agreed to in Senate by Unanimous Consent.
+- 2021-05-17 — Senate amendment agreed to: Amendment SA 1497 agreed to in Senate by Unanimous Consent.
+- 2021-05-17 — Senate amendment proposed (on the floor): Amendment SA 1496 proposed by Senator Whitehouse for Senator Lee.
+- 2021-05-17 — Senate amendment proposed (on the floor): Amendment SA 1497 proposed by Senator Whitehouse for Senator Lee.
+- 2021-05-17 — Senate amendment submitted
+- 2021-05-17 — Senate amendment submitted
+- 2021-05-17 — The committee substitute as amended agreed to by Unanimous Consent. (text: CR S2550-2551)